On the Convergence Time of Dual Subgradient Methods for Strongly Convex Programs: Numerical Results

 where $\mathbf{P} = \left[ \right]$, $\mathbf{c} = [1,1]^T$, $\mathbf{A} = \left[ \right]$ and $\mathbf{b} = [-2,-1]^T$.
 The optimal solution to this quadratic program is $\mathbf{x}^{\ast} = \left[ \right]$ and the optimal value is $8$.

-If $P$ is a diagonal matrix, the drift-plus-penalty algorithm when applied to this problem can yield a distributed solution.
-It can be checked that the objective function is strongly convex with modulus $\alpha = 0.34$ and each row of the linear inequality constraint is Lipschitz continuous with modulus $\beta = \sqrt{2}$.
-Figure \ref{fig:qp-alg1-convergence} verifies the convergence of the objective and constraint functions yielded by Algorithm \ref{alg:drift-plus-penalty} with $V = \frac{2\beta^2}{\alpha} = 4/0.34$, $Q_1(0) = 0$ and $Q_2(0) = 0$.
-Figure \ref{fig:qp-alg1-convergence-time} verifies the results in Theorem \ref{thm:overall-convergence-time} that the convergence time of Algorithm \ref{alg:drift-plus-penalty} by showing that error decays like $O(\frac{1}{t})$ and suggests that the convergence time is actually $\Theta(\frac{1}{\epsilon})$ for this quadratic program.
+If $P$ is a diagonal matrix, the dual subgradient method can yield a distributed solution.
+It can be checked that the objective function is strongly convex with modulus $\alpha = 0.34$ and each row of the linear inequality constraint is Lipschitz continuous with modulus $\zeta = \sqrt{2}$.
+Figure \ref{fig:qp-alg1-convergence} verifies the convergence of $\overline{\mathbf{x}}(t)$ for the objective and constraint functions yielded by Algorithm \ref{alg:dual-subgradient} with $c = \frac{\alpha}{2\zeta^2} = 0.34/4$, $\lambda_1(0) = 0$ and $\lambda_2(0) = 0$.
+Figure \ref{fig:qp-alg1-convergence-time} verifies the convergence time of $\overline{\mathbf{x}}(t)$ proven in Theorem \ref{thm:overall-convergence-time} by showing that error decays like $O(\frac{1}{t})$ and suggests that the convergence time is actually $\Theta(\frac{1}{\epsilon})$ for this quadratic program.